The Dos and Don’ts Of Direct Sales On Social Media Platforms

 Social media is not taking over every part of our life.
 It has already done it.
 People study there, talk to their friends, meet their soulmates, work, get fit, learn how to live, and visit their therapists to figure themselves out.
 Everything is online.

-Since users spend so much time on social media platforms, it is not surprising that they have become such a powerful tool for marketing.
+Since users spend so much time on social media platforms, it is not surprising that they have become such a powerful tool for marketing and direct sales opportunity.
 And eCommerce keeps on growing every day!
-In 2019, it was responsible for $3,5 trillion in sales and is expected to be $4.9 trillion by 2021!
+According to smallbizgenius more than 50% of revenue across 14 major industries is generated by social sales!

 People shop online since they can compare all the possibilities, the variety of products is much larger, they can read reviews on the product instantly.